publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

+= 2.11.6 - 15 Feb 2022 =
+  * Remove: Manual block registration for Legacy Widget and Widget Area
+  * Fix: Legacy Widget is always activated and can't be disabled

 = 2.11.5 - 14 Feb 2022 =
   * Add: Ad to upgrade to Pro for Advanced Tabs, Advanced Accordions and Content Display blocks

 = 2.11.4 - 8 Feb 2022 =
   * Add: Set Block Access as disabled for new installations
-  * Remove: Manual block registration for Legacy Widget and Widget Area
   * Add: Disable Table of Contents in Site Editor
   * Fix: Include 0 on the left when hours or minutes are 0-9 for Newsletter and Contact Form blocks
   * Fix: Don't unregister widget blocks
   * Fix: Warning when missing Legacy widget in Block Access
-  * Fix: Legacy Widget is always activated and can't be disabled
   * Fix: Add a visual indicator the Tabs style is selected for Advanced Tabs block
   * Fix: Don't load post-sidebar.js in Site Editor screen
   * Fix: Load assets in frontend for pages generated through Site Editor